Skip to main content

 • Set enable_user_interaction to true

-• Set user_interaction_prompt to Place the object manually
+• Set user_interaction_prompt to Place the bottle manually

-Now when the placement motion fails, instead of the Objective stopping, a Teleoperation menu will appear allowing you to manually guide the robot to a valid placement location:
+Now when the place motion fails, instead of the Objective stopping, a Teleoperation menu will appear allowing you to manually guide the robot to a valid place position with the bottle still in its grasp:

-Once you've teleoped the robot to the desired location, click the Continue button to resume the Objective.
-It will then open the gripper and complete the remaining steps automatically.
+Once you've teleoped the robot to the desired place position, click the Continue button to resume the Objective.
+The final Open Gripper will run automatically and release the bottle into the tray.

 tip